Connect with us

 Security surveillance

-Drones are able to check if a piece of equipment is parked at a secure location on site thus minimising cases of equipment theft.
+Drones can check if a piece of equipment is parked at a secure location on site thus minimising cases of equipment theft.

-This is a great innovation considering that every year nearly a billion-dollar worth of equipment is stolen from jobsites worldwide, with less than a quarter of it recovered.
+This is a great innovation considering that every year nearly a billion worth of equipment is stolen from jobsites worldwide, with less than a quarter of it recovered.

 Jayson Maina is a technology reporter with a degree in Computer Science from JKUAT.
 He has covered emerging technologies and their impact on the construction industry for more than a decade.